dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 A good organizational deployment of SLO's will should optimize for the following principles:

-- Proxy client experience
+- Represent the client experience
 - Actionable (Alerts, Data informed decisions)
-- Minimal investment (low technical overhead) Minimal moving parts
+- Minimal investment (low technical overhead / Minimal moving parts)
-- Low false positive rate - Low flakiness For adoption the breadth of testingn is nont as important as minimizing overhead
+- Low false positive rate (Minimal flakiness)

 ### Represent the client experience

 SLOs aim to establish a connection between the service provider and the client.
-IT follows that an SLO based on signals closer to a client is more faithful to their experience than one farther away.
+It follows that an SLO based on signals closer to a client is more faithful to their experience than one farther away.
 This principle favors a solution that generates the client data closest to the client.
 The closer to the client experience that the SLO data is generated.
-Ideally there would be perfect visiability into all clients.
+Ideally there would be perfect visibility into all clients.
 Most of the time this is not possible because clients can be outside the organization, or custom.

 <p align="center">
   <img src="static/transaction_components.png">